yochiyochirb/vimrc/README.md

 vim-easy-align is a simple, easy-to-use Vim alignment plugin.

-A few things at least you have to know about NERDTree are:
+A few things at least you have to know about vim-easy-align are:

 1. Select lines to align in visual mode
 2. `ga` : to start easy-align